tehbaconvr/Banana/README.md

 ## Contributing
 If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

+or pop a msg in my discord server and I may add it

 ## Credits
 *Grate* was created by Graze.
 *Bark* was created by KyleTheScientist.